jwmunn-og/2016-personal-site/_posts/2017-01-19-year-in-review.md

 ## Grand Junction, CO
 <h4 class="light-grey">Late May-August</h4>

-Susan got an offer and we didn't have other options so we ended up in Grand Junction, CO for the summer.
-It&rsquo;s is a small town on I-70 near the western border of Colorado.
-Best known for the Colorado National Monument it is a red rock, canyon and mesa landscape centrally located between Aspen, the San Juan Mountains, Grand Mesa, and Moab, UT.
-There isn't much there but a weekly farmers market.
+Susan got an offer and we didn’t have other options so we ended up in Grand Junction, CO for the summer.
+It’s is a small town on I-70 near the western border of Colorado.
+Best known for the Colorado National Monument it is a red rock, canyon and mesa landscape.
+It's central to Aspen, the San Juan Mountains, Grand Mesa, and Moab, UT.
+There isn’t much there but a weekly farmers market.

 * Terrible Airbnb host.
 * Host sold the house in the middle of our stay and moved all the artwork and furnishings out mid-July.